-L evel 1 An incident which will not have an adverse effect on the public or the environment which can be controlled by the use of resources normally available onsite without the need to mobilise the Santos Incident Management Team (IMT) or other external assistance.
-Spill is contained within the incident site.
+Level 1 An incident which will not have an adverse effect on the public or the environment which can be controlled by the use of resources normally available onsite without the need to mobilise the Santos Incident Management Team (IMT) or other external assistance.
 Source of spill has been contained.
-Spill occurs within immediate site proximity.
-Oil is evaporating quickly and no danger of explosive Discharge in excess of permitted oil in water (OIW) content (15 ppm). vapours.
+Oil is evaporating quickly and no danger of explosive vapours.
 Spill likely to naturally dissipate.
-Incident can be managed by the Incident Response Team (IRT) and its resources.
 No media interest/not have an adverse effect on the public.
-L evel 2 An incident that cannot be controlled by the use of onsite resources alone and requires external support and resources to combat the situation; or An incident that can be controlled onsite but which may have an adverse effect on the public or the environment.
-Danger of fire or explosion.
-Level-1 resources overwhelmed, requiring additional Possible continuous release. regional resources.
-Concentrated oil accumulating in close proximity to the site or vessel.
+Level 2 onsite resources alone and requires external support and which may have an adverse effect on the public or the vironment.
+Level-1 resources overwhelmed, requiring additional regional resources.
 Potential impact to sensitive areas and/or local communities.
-Potential to impact other installations.
-Local/national media attention/may adversely affect the public or the environment.
-Level 3 (not antic ipated for this activity) ntos and may require the mobilisation of external state, as to bring the situation under control.
-Loss of well integrity.
-Level-2 resources overwhelmed, requiring international Actual or potentially serious threat to life, property, assistance. industry.
+Local/national media attention/may adversely affect the public or the environment. cipated for this activity) antos and may require the mobilisation of external state, es to bring the situation under control.
+Level-2 resources overwhelmed, requiring international assistance.
 Level-3 resources to be mobilised.
-Major spill beyond site vicinity.
 Significant impact on local communities.
-Significant shoreline environmental impact.
-International media attention.
-Significant shoreline environmental impact.
+International media attention. international media attention.